Water gas: Semi-water gas

 Semi-water gas is a mixture of water gas and producer gas made by passing a mixture of air and steam through heated coke.
 The heat generated when producer gas is formed keeps the temperature of the coke high enough to allow water gas to be formed.

 Water gas shift reaction

-Pure hydrogen can be obtained from water gas by using the water-gas shift reaction, after subsequent removal of the carbon dioxide formed when carbon monoxide reacts with water.
+Pure hydrogen can be obtained from water gas by using the water–gas shift reaction, after subsequent removal of the carbon dioxide formed when carbon monoxide reacts with water.

 Uses

-Completely displaced by syngas, water gas could be applied to certain fuel cells.
-Used in Fischer–Tropsch process.
+Although completely displaced by syngas, water gas could be applied to certain fuel cells.
+It is used in the Fischer–Tropsch process.
 It reacts with producer gas to produce fuel gas.
 It could also be used to gain pure hydrogen for synthesis of ammonia.